Modern Foreign Languages (MFL) at Hillside

 Subject Leader

-To support the progress children make across Key Stage 2, I have created a progression map focused on Speaking, Listening, Reading, Writing and understanding of Grammar.
+To support the progress children make across Key Stage 2, I we have created a progression map focused on Speaking, Listening, Reading, Writing and understanding of Grammar.
 It also shows the vocabulary learnt in each class and how it builds over the years.

 In order to gain an understanding of how French is taught across the school, I ensure that my subject is monitored termly, gaining evidence from books and pupil voice.
 This informs the strengths and areas for development in my subject, which I share with staff individually.
 During the monitoring I also get feedback from staff on the areas they feel are strengths/ areas for development and will support them to the best of my ability.